huyptruong/tableau-vcs-example/README.md

 ## Exercise 2: Enhance the KPI Viz

-In this exercise, we will enahnce the KPI viz with all the formatting.
+In this exercise, we will enhance the KPI viz with all the formatting.
 Do the following in the terminal
 ```
 git switch kpi # switch back to the kpi branch
 start executive_dashboard.twb